 As a child, I was less than careful with what and how I used to say things.
-In my defence I was angry.
-I didn’t care, but looking back that was not my fault.
-I had good enough reasons, all those reasons are documented in my Diary.
+Looking back it wasn’t my fault.
+I had good enough reasons.

-My mother would often say; ‘if you can’t say anything nice, don’t say anything at all.’
-Many years down the line I find myself taking a similar slant with my own children.
-Children don’t always think or care how they speak to adults.
-They often blurt out things, without engaging their thoughts first.
+My mum would often say ‘if you can’t say anything nice, don’t say anything at all.’
+But children don’t always think how they speak.
+They will often blurt things out, without engaging their thoughts first.

-Society has changed.
-The family unit seems more diverse.
-Children spend more time with their friends, whilst the old fashioned values are gone.
+Years on and society has also changed.
+Family seem more diverse now.
+Children spend more time with their friends, some of the old fashioned values are gone.
 Children grow up quicker.
 They want to experience the world quicker and are less prepared to wait.

-I wasn’t a bad person; I was misunderstood and ignored.
+I wasn’t a bad person; I was misunderstood and my issues ignored.